CanUUdle: The National Youth Conference

 CanUUdle’s New Age Range: 14-19

-Suggestions for adults supporting 13 year olds who were hoping to attend CanUUdle in Halifax:
+Suggestions for adults supporting 13 year olds who are hoping to attend CanUUdle:

 - Support your 13 year olds to attend a local or regional youth con.
 These cons typically have a lower age range, fewer participants (generally 20-40) and last for two nights.
 This will provide an opportunity for your youth to experience a con that is less likely to be as overwhelming as CanUUdle.